Campus Visit FAQ

 What buildings will I see on my tour?

-Access to buildings on campus other than the Lombardo Welcome Center and the Luek academic building is restricted to current students, faculty and staff.
-We are happy to be able to offer virtual tours of the residence halls and other campus buildings.
+Access to buildings on campus other than the Lombardo Welcome Center, Student Memorial Center, and the Luek academic building is restricted to current students, faculty and staff.
+We are pleased to be able to offer virtual tours of the residence halls and other campus buildings.